nestordemeure/breviarium/README.md

 ## TODO

-* create a `manual mode` (?):
-  loading the prompt into the clipboard to be copied in the online UI, the result would be pasted back in the shell this would be the cheapest option (by far, book length inputs are long) but would require some manual work

 * switch to AWS Bedrock for higher limits (?): this would be as expensive as using Anthropic while raising limitations a bit more complex but building some AWS experience